KB1RD/ssft-web/README.md

 Stupid Simple File Transfer - Facilitates 1-1 file transfer via an intermediate server by piping the upload stream directly into the downstream, while storing no content on the server.
 Requires no client side scripting.
+It can also transfer URLs between browsers.

 Try the demo at https://ssft-web.herokuapp.com/